Friday 8th September 2017. Flight 17, West Jet. Dublin airport to St. John’s, NL.

 I meet up with Lori Mac Carthy, nee Butler, at her house off Waterford Bridge Road.
 Lori lives in a part of town that is full of trees and nice gardens.
 Built on original farmland I see an apple tree in someone’s very green front lawn (they are big on lawns and flowers here), the apple tree is a survivor of the farming days when people grew food.

-Lori’s background is as a chef and has now developed her love of food, foraging and education into a company called ‘Cod Sounds’ (https://www.codsounds.ca).
+Lori’s background is as a chef and she has now developed her love of food, foraging and education into a company called ‘Cod Sounds’ (https://www.codsounds.ca).
 She takes groups out to find free food on the land and offers classes on turning these finds into meals.

-Having no use for a double garage at her house, Lori has developed this space into her workshop.
+Having no use for a double garage at her house, Lori has re-developed this space into her workshop.
 This is where she experiments, where she butchers her fresh meat, be that elk or moose or once a year a pig; raised by a woman who does two pigs a year.
 This is where the ‘food gatherings’ take place and this is also where Lori passes on her expertise.
 As she delves deeper and deeper into the ideas, traditions and knowledge of foraging and living off the land, people are starting to sit up and listen.

 Here you find an appreciation of the time it takes to make a meal.
 Bones from the animal carcass are cooked for hours and might be the evening meal she feeds her family, nothing is wasted.

 Around her kitchen/work area, there are pots and pans, dishes and plastic containers full of herbs that have been picked in the wild.
 The half leg of some animal that has been smoked, hangs off the metal rack that contains salamis and other hunks of meat.
 There are elements of straight nature too.
 The round stones placed beside the wood-burning stove catch the heat and extend their warmth into the space.
 On a table sits a large antler and in front of it shells of a crustaceans that, now empty, have small tea lights in them.
-Here is where you can allow your mind to wander and also focus as we talk about food sustainability, food waste, and the hard fact that 90% of the food consumed in Newfoundland/Labrador has to be imported.
+This workshop is where you can allow your mind to wander and also focus as we talk about food sustainability, food waste, and the hard fact that 90% of the food consumed in Newfoundland/Labrador has to be imported.

 If you ship in 90% of your foodstuffs, prices and food packaging becomes a problem with enormous implications.
-Lori sits on the boards of many of the organisations such as ‘Food First’ that are trying to address the problems of food need, food waste and food education, but progress is slow and Lori feel that ‘maybe people really are not interested’.
+Lori sits on the boards of many of the organisations such as ‘Food First’ who are trying to address the problems of food need, food waste and food education, but progress is slow and Lori feel that ‘maybe people really are not interested’.

 She believes that it is only through teaching the young people that things will change.
 The skills and knowledge of how to make use of and mind the land and its produce is disappearing as the aging population of this province passes away and more and more people move off the land.
 The younger people, who have not grown up with food urgency, are not engaged enough with the issue, but it is changing, if slowly.

 When the settlers came to set up house here, they brought with them plants that were not indigenous.
 The apples, pears, plumbs, damsons are all remnants of a settlers original homestead.
 They also brought blackberries and other soft fruits perhaps not knowing that there are of five varieties of blueberries to this area alone.
 When farms failed or through government interventions, people had to leave the land to more populated areas because of amenity costs, the fruit trees and bushes, of course remained.
-These now offer fruits each year but there is no one to gather or make us of the produce.
+These now offer fruits each year but there is no one to gather or make us of their offerings.

 These are the things that Lori and I speak about and I also explaining about what I have experienced in Ireland.
-There too many farmers do not have that patch of home grown vegetables anymore and although there is not the same urgency as there is here, there is a large percentage of food wastage and a lack of understanding among those not connected to the land, the growing process and knowledge of what it takes to bring food to a plate.
+There too many farmers do not have that patch of home grown vegetables anymore and although there is not the same urgency as there is here, there is a large percentage of food wastage and a lack of understanding among those not connected to the land of the growing process and knowledge of what it takes to bring food to a plate.

 It’s still raining when its time to put on my boots and head over to Lester’s family farm.